 When it comes to prosthetic replacement teeth, dental implants are regarded as the best option for many patients.
 This is because implants are incredibly long-lasting and address two major concerns: loss of oral function and the aesthetics of a smile.
 Implants offer numerous benefits that other replacement teeth cannot, such as the ability to support bone mass and neighboring teeth.
 Our Norton Shores, MI dentist recommends that anyone who has suffered with tooth loss consider dental implants as a tooth replacement option.

 Below you will find some of the most basic information regarding dental implants and how they can help you.
 If you have any additional questions or concerns or would like to schedule a complimentary consultation with our Norton Shores, MI dentist, please give us a call.
 We will be happy to help you.
+Dr. Christopher Sortman has studied dentistry at University of Michigan Dental School and has completed Advanced Education in General Dentistry (AEGD) program while serving as Navy dentist.

 How Dental Implants Work